JesseLivezey/multicollinearity/README.md

 # multicolinearity
-Analysis looking and (multi)colinearity in regression and some solutions
+Analysis looking at (multi)colinearity in regression and Lasso